L/Cpl

 My story

-Christopher Baker was born in Curragh Camp, County Kildare, Ireland.
-He enlisted in the village of Naas, County Kildare.
-He would eventually participate with his battalion in the Battle of Passchendaele.
+Christopher Baker was born at Curragh Camp, County Kildare, Ireland.
+He had enlisted in the village of Naas in County Kildare.
+He had been assigned to the 9th Battalion, Royal Dublin Fusiliers (48th Brigade, 16th (Irish) Division) and had ultimately taken part in the Battle of Passchendaele.

-On August 15, 1917, the men of the 9th Battalion, Royal Dublin Fusiliers left the area around Vlamertinge to move towards the front.
-There they were taken to their starting positions near Frost House to take part in the attack on the Frezenberg the following day.
-The attack was to take place in coordination with the 7th Battalion, Royal Irish Regiment, positioned on their right near Railway Dump, and the 8th Battalion, Royal Inniskilling Fusiliers, positioned near Low Farm.
-The 2nd Battalion, Royal Dublin Fusiliers was located near the Frezenberg Redoubt for support.
-During the night of August 15–16, the men of the Royal Dublin Fusiliers faced a German bombardment that reached its peak around 3 a.m.
+On August 15, 1917, the men of the 9th Battalion, Royal Dublin Fusiliers had left the area around Vlamertinge to move to the front.
+There, they had been brought to their starting positions near Frost House and Rabbit Villa to participate in the next day’s attack on the Frezenberg.
+The attack was to be coordinated with the 7th Battalion, Royal Irish Regiment, positioned to their right near Railway Dump, and the 8th Battalion, Royal Inniskilling Fusiliers, located near Low Farm.
+The 2nd Battalion, Royal Dublin Fusiliers was in a supporting position near the Frezenberg Redoubt.
+During the night of August 15 to 16, the men of the Royal Dublin Fusiliers had endured a German bombardment that had peaked around 3 a.m.

-At 4:45 a.m., the attack began.
-The first wave, consisting of men from A, B, and C Company, left their trenches.
-Shortly after, the second wave, again with men from the same companies, followed.
-D Company remained in support.
-The attack proved to be a chaotic undertaking.
-The various reports sent by the officers arrived in some cases only 2 hours after being sent.
-Around 5:40 a.m., the attacking troops, many of whom had already been killed or wounded, were stopped by the Bremen Redoubt.
-Only around 7:30 a.m. was this situation communicated to headquarters.
-Around 10 a.m., the Germans gathered for a counterattack.
-Around the same time, Allied shells fell between their own lines.
-By 12:30 p.m., the attacking troops were stranded in front of Vampire Farm.
-The Bremen Redoubt had still not been captured.
-In the afternoon, several German counterattacks developed, but the Irish managed to hold their lines.
-As darkness fell, several sections withdrew to earlier positions.
-The combat strength was later estimated at 40 men.
+At 4:45 a.m., the attack had begun.
+The first wave, composed of men from A, B, and C Companies, had left their trenches.
+Shortly afterward, the second wave, also from the same companies, had followed.
+D Company had remained in support.
+The attack had turned into a chaotic operation.
+Several messages sent by the officers had only arrived up to two hours after being dispatched.
+By 5:40 a.m., the advancing troops, many of whom had already been killed or wounded, had been halted near Bremen Redoubt.
+It was only around 7:30 a.m. that this situation had been reported to headquarters.
+At about 10 a.m., the Germans had gathered for a counterattack.
+Around the same time, Allied shells had fallen between their own lines.
+By 12:30 p.m., the attacking troops had become stranded before Vampire Farm, and Bremen Redoubt had still not been captured.
+In the afternoon, several new German counterattacks had developed, but the Irish had managed to hold their lines.
+As darkness fell, several sections had withdrawn to previous positions.
+That evening, the combat strength had been reported at only 40 men.
+However, during the night, a shell had caused more casualties when it hit a dugout directly.

-Christopher Baker was killed on August 16 in the starting positions for that day's attack.
-After the war, he was reburied at Tyne Cot Cemetery, Plot LV, Row A, Grave 2.
+Christopher Baker’s body was found on the Frezenberg near Frost House after the war.
+He was reburied at Tyne Cot Cemetery, Plot LV, Row A, Grave 2.

-On August 15, 1917, the men of the 9th Battalion, Royal Dublin Fusiliers left the area around Vlamertinge to move towards the front.
-There they were taken to their starting positions near Frost House to take part in the attack on the Frezenberg the following day.
-The attack was to take place in coordination with the 7th Battalion, Royal Irish Regiment, positioned on their right near Railway Dump, and the 8th Battalion, Royal Inniskilling Fusiliers, positioned near Low Farm.
-The 2nd Battalion, Royal Dublin Fusiliers was located near the Frezenberg Redoubt for support.
-During the night of August 15–16, the men of the Royal Dublin Fusiliers faced a German bombardment that reached its peak around 3 a.m.
+On August 15, 1917, the men of the 9th Battalion, Royal Dublin Fusiliers had left the area around Vlamertinge to move to the front.
+There, they had been brought to their starting positions near Frost House and Rabbit Villa to participate in the next day’s attack on the Frezenberg.
+The attack was to be coordinated with the 7th Battalion, Royal Irish Regiment, positioned to their right near Railway Dump, and the 8th Battalion, Royal Inniskilling Fusiliers, located near Low Farm.
+The 2nd Battalion, Royal Dublin Fusiliers was in a supporting position near the Frezenberg Redoubt.
+During the night of August 15 to 16, the men of the Royal Dublin Fusiliers had endured a German bombardment that had peaked around 3 a.m.

-At 4:45 a.m., the attack began.
-The first wave, consisting of men from A, B, and C Company, left their trenches.
-Shortly after, the second wave, again with men from the same companies, followed.
-D Company remained in support.
-The attack proved to be a chaotic undertaking.
-The various reports sent by the officers arrived in some cases only 2 hours after being sent.
-Around 5:40 a.m., the attacking troops, many of whom had already been killed or wounded, were stopped by the Bremen Redoubt.
-Only around 7:30 a.m. was this situation communicated to headquarters.
-Around 10 a.m., the Germans gathered for a counterattack.
-Around the same time, Allied shells fell between their own lines.
-By 12:30 p.m., the attacking troops were stranded in front of Vampire Farm.
-The Bremen Redoubt had still not been captured.
-In the afternoon, several German counterattacks developed, but the Irish managed to hold their lines.
-As darkness fell, several sections withdrew to earlier positions.
-The combat strength was later estimated at 40 men.
+At 4:45 a.m., the attack had begun.
+The first wave, composed of men from A, B, and C Companies, had left their trenches.
+Shortly afterward, the second wave, also from the same companies, had followed.
+D Company had remained in support.
+The attack had turned into a chaotic operation.
+Several messages sent by the officers had only arrived up to two hours after being dispatched.
+By 5:40 a.m., the advancing troops, many of whom had already been killed or wounded, had been halted near Bremen Redoubt.
+It was only around 7:30 a.m. that this situation had been reported to headquarters.
+At about 10 a.m., the Germans had gathered for a counterattack.
+Around the same time, Allied shells had fallen between their own lines.
+By 12:30 p.m., the attacking troops had become stranded before Vampire Farm, and Bremen Redoubt had still not been captured.
+In the afternoon, several new German counterattacks had developed, but the Irish had managed to hold their lines.
+As darkness fell, several sections had withdrawn to previous positions.
+That evening, the combat strength had been reported at only 40 men.
+However, during the night, a shell had caused more casualties when it hit a dugout directly.

-Christopher Baker was killed on August 16 in the starting positions for that day's attack.
-After the war, he was reburied at Tyne Cot Cemetery, Plot LV, Row A, Grave 2.
+Christopher Baker’s body was found on the Frezenberg near Frost House after the war.
+He was reburied at Tyne Cot Cemetery, Plot LV, Row A, Grave 2.

 Sources 5